3 – 5 days. Easy. One way. Updated 31 January 201431 January.

 Te Araroa is a walking trail running the entire length of the North and South Islands.
 The trail opened 3 December 2011.

-Actually a circuit of Mt Ngauruhoe, this track passes close to the summit of Tongariro in a spectacular, active volcanic landscape of crater lakes, lava flows, and hot springs.
+This circuit on the Volcanic Plateau passes close to the summit of Tongariro in a spectacular, active volcanic landscape of crater lakes, lava flows, and hot springs.
 A side-trip leads to the summit of Ngauruhoe.